Renormalization group analysis of weakly interacting van der Waals Fermi system: Introduction

-In the present manuscript, we implement RG theory to the 2D Hubbard model of Graphene-Phosphorene (Grp-P) heterostructure considering nearest neighbor hopping amplitudes of dense electron distribution profile close to half-filling region.
+In this work, we implement RG theory to the 2D Hubbard model of Graphene-Phosphorene (Grp-P) heterostructure considering nearest neighbor hopping amplitudes of dense electron distribution profile close to half-filling region.
 Here, we particularly calculate the trend of collective two particle couplings in a single loop stage, completely ignoring the inappropriate energy and linear momentum dependency, but considering vital tangential momentum dependency being a dynamic parameter.
 We further extend the RG theory to obtain the susceptibility values to analyze the physical response of uncertainties gestured by diverging couplings in weakly interacting vdW heterostructure.
-Charge-density, spin-density and singlet function based susceptibilities have been considered during analytical calculations at various pairing symmetries.
+Charge-density screening, spin-density and singlet function based susceptibilities have been considered during analytical calculations at various pairing symmetries.
 Here, spin-density phase diagram has been presented close to half-filling region of this 2D Hubbard model.
 The obtained results show the critical energy scale behavior away from the half-filling region with perfect nesting and room temperature stability of the designed system for further functionality.
-The rest of this manuscript is organized as follows: The methodology details covering the field-theoretic formulation and renormalization group approach are given in Section II and Section III, respectively.
-We present details of the obtained results and corresponding discussions of vertex function findings in Section IV.
-Lastly, the conclusions of this manuscript are summarized in Section V.